vruumllc/vr65816_PCB/README.md

 - Drag the vr65816_gerbers.zip file into the web dialog, then click 'Submit the file now'

 After a wait of a few minutes while the file is 'Under Review' you be allowed to place your order

+My cost was about $90 USD including shipping, fees, and taxes -- about $18 USD per PCB

+## Getting the rest of the Parts

+I used [Mouser's 'Create a BOM'](https://www.mouser.com/en/help/tools/how-to-create-a-new-bom) feature to order all the other parts.
+Use the 'Mouser Part Number' and 'Qty' columns from the vr65816_full_BOM.csv file in this repository